You’ve got a movie studio in your pocket!

 Taught by passionate, professional filmmaker, George D’Amato, whose stunning visual eye was honed as a feature film director in Hollywood, a commercial director with the biggest brands in the world.
 Most recently George has developed a career as an indie film director and producer.

-On the Smartphone Filmmaking Foundation, George takes you through the creative and technical filmmaking process to leverage that small, powerful, visual device right in your pocket.
-This incredible, little camera with big capabilities has yet to be exploited, and George’s unique approach helps you understand the visual power you have, literally, at hand.
+In this Smartphone Filmmaking course, George takes you through the creative and technical filmmaking process to leverage that small, powerful, visual device right in your pocket.
+This incredible, little camera with big capabilities has yet to be fully exploited, and George’s unique approach helps you understand the visual power you have, literally, at hand.
 No more excuses for not directing a short film!

 Each weekly session will walk you through the steps necessary to make your own 1- to 3-minute film, which can become your calling card as a director.